Can I see a bulk billed GP after hours via telehealth?

 When after-hours telehealth helps

-Most regular GP clinics close at 5pm or 6pm on weekdays and reduced hours on weekends.
+Most regular GP clinics close at 5pm or 6pm on weekdays with reduced hours on weekends, leaving a real gap that drives many people to ED for situations a GP could resolve.
 If you fall sick on a Sunday afternoon, run out of a script on a public holiday, or notice symptoms that need attention before Monday morning, the practical options have historically been: wait, attend an after-hours clinic in person, or visit an emergency department.
 After-hours bulk billed telehealth is a fourth option that covers most situations a regular GP would handle, without the wait or the travel.

 For eligible Medicare cardholders, the consultation is bulk billed at the same rate as standard hours.
 There is no after-hours surcharge on the consultation itself or on any eScript, medical certificate, or referral issued during the visit.